SRathinaGiri/PowerBI/README.md

 This infographic visualizes the DAX filter context hierarchy as a water filtration plant.
 It shows how filters from different levels (Report, Page, Visual, etc.) are applied sequentially and how the powerful CALCULATE() function can override these filters, with the exception of Row-Level Security (RLS).

+**5. Date Filter Context Train**

+An animation that uses a train yard metaphor to explain how time-intelligence calculations move between current, previous, and next date periods in DAX.

+**6. Stages of Data Analysis**

+Two complementary diagrams that outline the iterative stages of an analytics project—from clarifying the business question through shaping, modeling, and presenting the insight.

 🚀 How to Use

 Simply clone this repository and open any of the HTML files in your browser.
 The animations are built with vanilla HTML, CSS, and JavaScript, so no special software or server is required.